 Funding for education and law enforcement on backcountry trails and in off-road vehicle parks

-Funding for backcountry tails and off-road vehicle parks
+Funding for backcountry trails and off-road vehicle parks

 Funding to rehabilitate and maintain backcountry recreational trails and facilities and to educate users about trail safety or environmental protection.